gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

   - deletionOrderRules:
     - deletionRank: <some integer number>
       types:
-        - <group/version/kind of CR X>
+        - group: ...
+          version: ...
+          kind: ...
 ```

 By such a deletion order rule, the objects specified get the new deletionRank of the rule, and are deleted after all
 other objects with a lower deletionRank but before those with a higher deletionRank.
-Thereby the deletion of objects
+Thereby, the deletion of objects
 with higher rankings is only continued if all objects with a deletionRank lower or equal to the deletionRank, specified
 in the rule, are gone.

-Another important point is the possibility to add some wait periods or forced cleanup after the deletion of a particular
-deletionRank, e.g. to give an operator some time to clean up time.
-Such rules will have the following format:
+In the current deletion process only objects deployed by the chart are removed.
+If you specify `seletor.all=true`
+all objects of that type are removed.
+We could later extend the selector by rules for namespaces, labels, object names
+etc.

 ```
 deployItem: